ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 The client and the proxy exchange COMPRESSION_ASSIGN capsules in order to establish which IP a given context ID corresponds to.
-The context ID can correspond to uncompressed payloads to/from any target i.e. any value.
+The context ID can correspond to both compressed and uncompressed payloads to/from any target and are configured as defined in {{compression}}.

 # HTTP Datagram Payload Format {#format}